CashBound-ID/cashbound-npm-package/packages/cashbound-compiler/README.md

 # Compiler Package

-This npm package provides a set of shared compiler configurations.
-Currently, it includes configurations for Rollup and TypeScript (tsconfig).
+This npm package offers a collection of shared compiler configurations.
+Currently, it supports Rollup and TypeScript (`tsconfig`).

 ## Installation

-To install this package, use your preferred package manager:
+Install the package using your preferred package manager:

 ### Using pnpm
 ```bash